Viltrox AF 85mm f/1.4 Pro FE, the full review

 Unboxing

-Ergonomics, design & handling
+Ergonomics, design and handling

-The manual focus ring is also relatively wide and of good quality, in my opinion.
-The feel is very good and it’s neither too loose nor too stiff to operate.
-For me, it’s perfect.
-I did a few proxy photography tests, for example on flowers, and the manual focus ring lets you perfectly and easily find the zone where you want to focus.
+The manual focus ring is also fairly wide and feels very good, in my opinion.
+It is neither too loose nor too stiff.
+For me, it is just right.
+I did a few close-up tests, for example on flowers, and the manual focus ring makes it easy to place focus exactly where you want it.

-Autofocus (Photo)
+Autofocus (photo)

-Autofocus (Video)
+Autofocus (video)

-To be frank, I shoot very little video; it’s simply not my thing.
-But I still spent some time doing a few tests and I have to say, once again, I was relatively blown away by autofocus in video.
-The Dual VCM motor is supposed to be much better than the classic STM motors, with notably smoother transitions, and honestly, I found it very good.
+To be honest, I shoot very little video; it is simply not my thing.
+Still, I spent some time doing a few tests, and once again I was impressed by the autofocus in video.
+The Dual HyperVCM motor is supposed to offer smoother transitions than classic STM motors, and in practice, I found it very good.

 There is a little focus breathing, but honestly, it remains acceptable.